helium/HIP/0015-beaconing-rewards.md

 Beaconing with the modified reward structure outlined below does a much better job of rewarding desired coverage.
-The existing PoC method and reward structure heavily rewards transmitters with minimal rewards for receivers while the vast majority of LoRaWAN usage is for unconfirmed uplinks, meaning hotspots mostly receive data.
-This reward structure better rewards real coverage and encourages honest hotspot owners to see maximized rewards as they build towards efficient network topologies.
+The existing PoC method and reward structure heavily rewards transmitters with minimal rewards for receivers while the vast majority of LoRaWAN usage is for unconfirmed uplinks, meaning Hotspots mostly receive data.
+This reward structure better rewards real coverage and encourages honest Hotspot owners to see maximized rewards as they build towards efficient network topologies.

 Beaconing, regardless of reward structures allows the elimination of Multi-hop PoC.
 Multihop PoC